-In 1767 the Synod will ask that this collection be done annually.
+In 1767 the Synod asked that this collection be done annually.

 1764 - The Moravians made a decision to expand and began publicizing their missionary

-activity, particular in the British colonies.
+activity, particularly in the British colonies.
 Moravian Jens Haven made the first of three

 1765 - Suriname Governor General Crommelin convinced three Moravian missionaries to

 work near the headwaters of the Gran Rio.
 They settled among the Saramaka near the Senthea